 Data analysis

-Statistical analyses were conducted using Stata, version 17.0 BE (StataCorp, College Station, TX).
+Statistical analyses were conducted using Stata, version 17.0 BE (StataCorp, College Station, TX, United States).
 The NRD is based on a complex sampling design that includes stratification, clustering, and weighting.
 Stata has a set of commands specifically designed to analyze the data while taking into consideration its complex design and produce nationally representative unbiased results, variance estimates, and P-values.
 A weighting of patient-level observations was implemented to obtain estimates for the entire population who underwent ERCP in the United States.

 The Wilcoxon rank sum test was used for comparing continuous variables and χ2 tests for categorical variables.
 A multivariate regression analysis was used to calculate odds of all-cause 30 d readmission, inpatient mortality, length of stay, and total hospital charge (THC) after appropriately adjusting for age, gender, Elixhauser index, type of insurance, mean household income, and hospital characteristics, which included size, teaching status, and location.